Japan to join U.S., Australia war games amid growing China tensions

 "To expand the reach of these alliances, we are embarking on unprecedented trilateral cooperation," he said.

 "In some cases this cooperation directly benefits our work on maritime security.
-For example, we're cooperating trilaterally with Japan and Australia to strengthen maritime security in Southeast Asia and explore defense technology cooperation."
+For example, we're cooperating trilaterally with Japan and Australia to strengthen maritime security in Southeast Asia and explore defence technology cooperation."

 Australia also hopes to sign a deal with Japan this year that would smooth the passage of military personnel into one another's country for joint exercises, the Sydney Morning Herald newspaper reported over the weekend.